|Responsible Executive:||Provost and Executive Vice President for Academic Affairs and Vice President for Finance and Administration|

-Students and employees may provide a phone number within their respective information systems to receive text notifications.
+Students and employees who provide a phone number within their respective information systems may receive text notifications.
 By providing this number, the student and employee is opting-in to receive notifications from academic and administrative University offices.

 1. Text notification numbers will automatically be added to the University emergency alert system.
 In the event a text notification number is updated, the emergency alert notification number will be updated as well.
 Removal of the number from the text notification will not automatically result in removal from the emergency alert system.
 This will require the employee or student to separately remove the number from the emergency alert system.
 The FSU Emergency Notification System will be used only to transmit notifications of conditions that threaten the health and safety of persons on campus.
 In addition, the University reserves the right to use text messages for surveys needed to support University operations in the event of emergencies.

 2. Text messaging to students will be limited to academic and administrative units within the University for the purpose of notifying students about core business and academic operation such as deadline reminders, advising, student account, financial aid information, or to promote student success.
 Students that choose to opt-in for text messages with individual student organizations, clubs, groups, etc., do so at their own discretion.
 Text message numbers will not be provided or used for non-emergency surveys.

 3. Student text notification and emergency text numbers are classified as FERPA protected data and are confidential under both federal and state law.
 In order to preserve this communication channel, academic and administrative offices are restricted from providing data sets of phone numbers to third-party entities that have no contractual connection to the University, including for the purpose of sending mass text messages to students.
 Academic and administrative offices may use a University-authorized tool such as a mobile app downloaded by the individual, enterprise CRM solutions, learning management system tools, or similar University-wide communication tool.